hazelcast/hazelcast-reference-manual/src/JettySessionReplication.md

 ***Sample P2P Configuration to use Hazelcast Session Replication***

-- Go to [hazelcast.com](http://www.hazelcast.com/products/hazelcast-enterprise/) and download the latest Hazelcast Enterprise.
+- Go to <a href="http://www.hazelcast.com/products/hazelcast-enterprise/" target="_blank">hazelcast.com</a> and download the latest Hazelcast Enterprise.
 - Unzip the Hazelcast Enterprise zip file into the folder `$HAZELCAST_ENTERPRISE_ROOT`.
 - Update `$HAZELCAST_ENTERPRISE_ROOT/bin/hazelcast.xml` with the provided Hazelcast Enterprise License Key.
 - Put `hazelcast.xml` in the folder `$JETTY_HOME/etc`.